 Churn rate

-The churn rate is another measure that should be tracked closely by the MVP owner, especially if users pay on a recurring basis.
-If customers don't stick around for too long, you won't be able to make up for your average acquisition cost, which in turn means that your product is loss-making.
+The churn rate is another measure that should be tracked, especially if users pay on a recurring basis.
+If customers don't stick around for too long, you won't be able to make up for your average acquisition cost, which in turn means that your product is losing revenue.

 Churn rate quantifies the percentage of service subscribers who: